Real, Unbiased Team Beachbody Review from an Ex-MLMer

 Truth be told, this is one of the main reasons why I’m not a fan of the MLM business model in general.

 ✗ According to their own literature, the average Team Beachbody Coach sticks around for about two years.

 That means the vast majority of people who sign up to be Coaches will be completely out of the business within 24 months.

 So if you’re thinking about building a large MLM organization with tons of distributors, get ready to experience a crap-ton of turnover along the way.

 It’s just part of the business.

-✗ There’s an upfront investment of $39.95 to start the business, and then an ongoing monthly charge of $15.95 to continue being a Coach.
+✗ There’s an upfront investment of $39.95 to start the business, and then $15.95 per month to continue being a Coach.

 TBB Coaches are also encouraged to purchase Challenge Packs when enrolling which can range anywhere from $140-$275 and up.